Is this the most powerful story about CBD healing properties?

 Watch Josh Stanley’s TEDx Talk on CBD and their development of Charlotte’s Web after meeting the Figi family.

 Read about the Stanley brothers and their medical marijuana company in The New York Times.

-As more and more anecdotal evidence is reported, what is the scientific community’s response to these developments?
-Of all the benefits of CBD, its positive effect on alleviating epileptic seizures is the most conclusive.
+As more and more anecdotal evidence is reported, what is the scientific community’s response to CBD for seizures and epilepsy?
+Of all the benefits of CBD, the CBD epilepsy treatment evidence is the most conclusive.